-Staff concerns related to past grants and procedures included that grants should not drive projects, make more work for staff, or compete with funding with partner agencies.
+Staff concerns related to past grants and procedures included that grants should not drive projects or require significant amounts of staff time.
 Grants with costly and time-consuming reporting and tracking processes should not be pursued.

 Interview Finding 3: Larger organizational issues need to be considered in the Strategy development.